zichy/vicco/README.md

 # vicco

-vicco is brutalist microblogging software contained in a single PHP file.
+vicco is brutalist linkblog software contained in a single PHP file.

 ## Features